pangers/Intelligence-iOS-Framework/README.md

 ## Analytics Module ##

-The analytics module allows developers to effortlessly track several predefined events or their own custom events which can be used to determine user engagement and behavioural insights.
+The analytics module allows developers to effortlessly track several predefined events or their own custom events which can be used to determine user engagement and behavioral insights.

 Tracking an event is as simple as accessing the track method on the analytics module, once you have initialised Intelligence.